fadymedhat/MCLNN-theano/README.md

 ## Masked Conditional Neural Network

-The below figure shows the enforced filterbank-like behavior enforced over the weights of a single temporal instance using a systematic controlled sparsness.
+The below figure shows a weight matrix with the enforced filterbank-like behavior enforced over the weights of a single temporal instance using a systematic controlled sparsness.